 Thinking of skipping the golden city of Johannesburg when you visit South Africa?
 Think again.
 Joburg is hip, happening and worthy of at least three days.

 Don’t visit Johannesburg!
 We kept hearing this warning from other travelers during our first two months in South Africa.
-Instead of scaring us away, these warnings made us curious about the capital city.
+Instead of scaring us away, these warnings made us curious about the capital city of South Africa.
 Then, after various chefs and winemakers spoke well about the food scene in Joburg, we really wanted to check the city out.

 South Africa’s Golden City

-So what happened?
 Obviously, we made it out alive since we’re writing this article now.
-Beyond our survival, we discovered a cosmopolitan metropolis with more multiculturalism than any other city we visited in the country.
+Beyond our survival without having to use our travel insurance even once, we discovered a cosmopolitan metropolis with more multiculturalism than any other city we visited in the country.
 We found diversity in the city’s people as well as its cuisine, and we felt at home in the busy city environment.

 5 Reasons to Visit Johannesburg